lfvicent3/lfvicent3/readme.md

 # Hello, I'm Luiz Felipe!

-I'm a Tech in Informatics from [IFES - Federal Institute of Education, Science and Technology of Espiríto Santo](https://ifes.edu.br) and Graduating in Computer Science at [UFV - Federal University of Viçosa](https://ufv.br).
+I'm a Technican in Informatics from [IFES - Federal Institute of Education, Science and Technology of Espiríto Santo](https://ifes.edu.br) and Graduating in Computer Science at [UFV - Federal University of Viçosa](https://ufv.br).

 My first contact with development was when I was 11 years old, now at 19 I have my focus mainly on IoT and Mobile development.
 I'm a real fan of flutter.